exp0nge/light-novel-scraper/readme.md

 ## About

 A scrapper tool to grab contents of chapters of a light novel and store them as HTML files to read later.
-The script utilizes Readability to grab relevant text from a website.
+The script utilizes `Readability`, with a fallback of grabbing the `content-div`, to grab relevant text from a website and `ebooklib` to generate a ePub if necessary.

 ## Usage